We listen and respond to your needs, keeping you involved and informed at every step.

 We have amplifying equipment that will help you hear better.
 Just ask any member of staff.

-If you need any booklets or information leaflets you are given during your stay in large print, braille, audio format or in another language, please ask your nurse or contact the Patient Advice and Liaison Service (PALS) on 01872 253545.
+If you need any booklets or information leaflets you are given during your stay in large print, braille, audio format or in another language, please ask your nurse or contact the General Office on 01872 252690/252892.

 If you need an interpreter to help you talk to doctors and nurses, ask a relative or friend to tell the nurses as soon as possible and we will do our best to provide an interpreter service.

 We do our best to respect your spiritual, religious and cultural beliefs.
 Our Spiritual & Pastoral Care Team visit wards regularly, and Chaplains are also available on call, just ask anyone working on the ward.
 The team is mainly Christian but can help with your spiritual care regardless of your faith, and whether you have one or not.

 The hospital chapels are open to all at each of our hospitals and staff can let you know exactly how to find them.
 If you’re at Royal Cornwall Hospital and would rather not use the main chapel, we have prayer and quiet rooms available.
 You’ll find leaflets outside the chapels and, in your locker, a copy of the New Testament and Psalms provided by the Gideons.
 The chaplaincy office also keeps some texts for the major world faiths and will happily lend them on request.